Toprun123/Toprun123/README.md

 <img align="right" height="510" src="./src/cmatrix.gif">

 - 📚 I’m currently a student and hobbyist programmer.
-- 💻 I'm intrested in Linux especially declarative distros like NixOS.
+- 💻 I'm intrested in Linux especially declarative distros like NixOS with i3.
+I also used Arch Linux for about 2 years before.
 - 🎨 I also like tinkering with web UI/UX, graphic design & 3D Art.
 - 📈 I’m happy to collaborate on Open Source Projects.
 - 📫 You can contact me at [syed@sixzix.com](mailto:syed@sixzix.com).